Monotones in General Resource Theories: Generalized Resource Yield and Generalized Resource Cost

 \end{example} \begin{example}[axiomatic definitions of thermodynamic entropy] In the axiomatic approach to thermodynamics \cite{Lieb1999}, Lieb and Yngvason define the canonical entropy $S$---an essentially unique monotone among equilibrium states---as a currency.
 Moreover, central to the study of non-equilibrium states in this context are the monotones $S_{-}$ and $S_{+}$, defined in \cite{Lieb2013} as the $\yield{S}{}$ and $\cost{S}{}$, where the domain of $S$ (i.e., the set $W$ in our notation) is the set of equilibrium states.
-In \cite{Weilenmann2016}, this approach to thermodynamics was directly related to the manifestly resource-theoretic approach \cite{Janzing2000,Brandao2013}, and it was shown that $S$, $S_{-}$, and $S_{+}$ correspond to versions of the Helmholtz free energy introduced in \cite{Horodecki2013}. \end{example} \begin{example}[entanglement rank as cost] In the resource theory of bipartite entanglement, entanglement rank \cite{Terhal2000} is a monotone that can be expressed as a cost with respect to the Schmidt rank of pure states as explained in detail in \cite{gour2020optimal}. \end{example} \begin{example}[convex roof extension as a cost costruction] Similarly, the entanglement of formation \cite{Bennett1996} can also be seen as an instance of the generalized cost construction if we let $A$ be the set of all pure state ensembles and we let $f$ be the convex extension of the entanglement entropy of bipartite pure states to ensembles.
-That is, for an ensemble (or, equivalently, a hybrid quantum-classical state) of pure quantum states $\rho_j$ with probabilities $\lambda_j$, we define its extension to $A$ by

-where $f(\rho_j)$ is the standard entanglement entropy of $\rho_j$.
-More generally, any monotone obtained by the convex roof extension method \cite{Uhlmann1997,Vidal2000,Uhlmann2010} arises as a cost monotone in such a way.
-One can recognize that the property of strong monotonicity, which is necessary for the convex roof construction to be applicable to a pure state monotone, corresponds to monotonicity of $f_{\rm ens}$. \end{example} \begin{example}[yield and cost for nonclassical correlations] One of the resource theories where cost and yield monotones as presented here have been used explicitly is the resource theory of nonclassicality of common-cause boxes \cite{Wolfe2019}.
+In \cite{Weilenmann2016}, this approach to thermodynamics was directly related to the manifestly resource-theoretic approach \cite{Janzing2000,Brandao2013}, and it was shown that $S$, $S_{-}$, and $S_{+}$ correspond to versions of the Helmholtz free energy introduced in \cite{Horodecki2013}. \end{example} \begin{example}[entanglement rank as cost] In the resource theory of bipartite quantum states with respect to LOCC operations, entanglement rank introduced in \Cref{ex:monotones} \ref{ex:monotones_entanglement} is a resource monotone.
+As explained in detail in \cite{gour2020optimal}, it can be expressed as a $\cost{f_W}{}$ where $W$ is the set of pure bipartite quantum states and $f_W$ is the Schmidt rank. \end{example} \begin{example}[yield and cost for nonclassical correlations] One of the resource theories where cost and yield monotones as presented here have been used explicitly is the resource theory of nonclassicality of common-cause boxes \cite{Wolfe2019}.
 The resources are bipartite classical channels (also known as ``boxes'' in this context) represented by a conditional probability distribution $P(X,Y | S,T)$ and often depicted as a process

 and thought of as a stochastic map $S \otimes T \to X \otimes Y$. $X$ and $Y$ represent the spaces of outcomes for the two parties, while $S$ and $T$ are the respective settings.
 Moreover, the boxes are required to be non-signalling, so that they can be conceivably interpreted as describing a common-cause relationship between the two parties (with no direct causal influence $S \to Y$ or $T \to X$ mediating their interaction).
 This is the set-up relevant for experiments demonstrating violations of Bell inequalities.
 The free boxes are those that can be explained with a common cause mediated by a classical variable.
 The resource theory then allows us to compare nonclassical behaviors by means of their resourcefulness relative to free operations (see \cite{Wolfe2019} for more details) that respect the causal structure of the Bell scenario